 Furthermore, when we talk about seeds, we are not only speaking about money.
 Our seeds can be finances, time, love, honor and kindness.
 One of the most important seeds that we sow, are our words.
 When we continually sow good words, these words will produce a good harvest.
 We can change our circumstances by the words we speak.
-(Example of woman and son)

 Furthermore, we read in Galatians 6:9, “If you sow to the flesh you reap corruption, if you sow to the spirit you reap everlasting life.”
 In other words, sowing to the spirit will affect our spiritual lives, on earth and in eternity as well.
-The only way to consistently grow spiritually, is to consistently sow spiritual things into our lives.
+The only way to consistently grow spiritually is to consistently sow spiritual things into our lives.
 This included, prayer, reading the Bible, worship, etc. We cannot expect to grow spiritually, if we sow rubbish into our minds.
-The Bible says thsat we are transformed by the renewing of our minds.
+The Bible says that we are transformed by the renewing of our minds.

 2. How much seed should we sow?

-The answer is, that we must be generous in our sowing.
+To answer this question, we must be generous in our sowing.
 In 2 Corinthians 9:6 we read, “But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.”
 Proverbs 11:25 says, “The generous soul will be made rich, and he who waters will also be watered himself.”
 Jesus said in Mathew 7:2 “with the measure you use, it will be measured back to you.”
 If we sow with a teaspoon, God will use a teaspoon to measure it back to us.
 If we use a cup, He will use a cup.
 If we use a spade, He will use a spade.
 It is stupid to give a few dollars and expect a million dollars!